Slanderkin/Hybrid-AStar-CarPathfinding/README.md

 To start, hold left click anywhere within the white border and move your mouse to set the end angle.
 Use WASD to move the camera and scroll to zoom in/out.
 You can step through the pathfinding one path or one node at a time by enabling the debug menu.

-I am working on either adding a restart button or allowing the user to place a new end point after the current one they placed (ie no way to do multiple pathfinding events yet).
+I am working on improving the restart button to not be a button.